Advice for Rosacea

 There is no evidence to suggest that rosacea is contagious.
 Though antibiotics are often effective in relieving symptoms, this is not because rosacea relies on bacteria.
-Instead, it is due to the anti-inflammatory properties of antibiotic drugs.
+Instead, it is due to the anti-inflammatory properties of antibiotic medicines.

 There is some evidence which points to rosacea being hereditary – two in five people with rosacea also have a close relative who exhibit the same symptoms.
 No scientific research has proven the genetic link, though a recent study has suggested that genetic and environmental factors contribute an equal amount to whether or not an individual will develop rosacea.